 Linux is a registered trademark of Linus Torvalds, used with permission by Silicon Graphics, Inc. Microsoft, Windows, and Windows NT are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 Netscape is a registered trademark of Netscape Communications Corporation.
 Red Hat is a registered trademark of Red Hat, Inc. Solaris is a trademark of Sun Microsystems, Inc. UNIX and the X device are registered trademarks of The Open Group in the United States and other countries.
 XFree86 is a trademark of The XFree86 Project, Inc.

 New Features in This Guide

-This revision of the guide contains the following changes:
+In addition to miscellaneous corrections, this revision of the guide contains the following changes: